ZestyTechnology/zesty-docs/docs/kryo/parts_kryo.rst

 Parts List
 ============

-Here is a complete list of all the parts of the Kryo including the quantity needed for the Cryo.
+Here is a complete list of all the parts of the Kryo including the quantity needed for the Kryo.

 .. figure:: images/3_all_parts.svg
-    :alt: All parts of the Zesty Cryo
+    :alt: All parts of the Zesty Kryo
     :height: 572px
     :width: 800px